TheSocietyOfCoders/Opportunities/README.md

 # Opportunities
-A GitHub repository which contains list of opportunities for CS students Please follow this pattern while addding new items in the list :point_down:
+A GitHub repository which contains list of opportunities for computer science students Please follow this pattern while addding new items in the list :point_down: